+Group Findings

+Tuesday Ladies morning comp (Mountain District Ladies Tennis Association)

+Wednesday Night comp (Macedon Ranges Tennis Association)

+Thursday Night comp (MRTA) 2 teams

+Sometimes up to 4 teams - use 6 courts

+Friday

+Saturday Comp (MRTA) 1 team

+Sunday

-Group Findings Tuesday Ladies morning comp (Mountain District Ladies Tennis Association) Wednesday Night comp (Macedon Ranges Tennis Association) Thursday Night comp (MRTA) 2 teams Sometimes up to 4 teams - use 6 courts Friday Saturday Comp (MRTA) 1 team Sunday Facility Issues/ Opportunities Tennis clubroom has no internal toilet facility; an available toilet is the public disabled toilet in the netball- tennis pavilion across the netball court; this building also contains male and female tennis change rooms.
+Facility Issues/ C Opportunities

+Tennis clubroom has no internal toilet facility; an available toilet is the public disabled toilet in the netball- tennis pavilion across the netball court; this building also contains male and female tennis change rooms.
 Club is happy with the change room arrangement, but considers there is now a need for a unisex toilet in the tennis clubroom.

-The court fencing needs replacing on two sides: the clubroom and carpark sides.
-Long-term vision for a minimum of 2 indoor tennis courts to be available in the park due to the wet/ cold winter conditions in Lancefield - suggests that the new courts could be enclosed.
+ncing needs replacing on two sides: the nd carpark sides.

+courts to be winter condi ision for a minimum of 2 indoor tennis available in the park due to the wet/ cold tions in Lancefield - suggests that the new l be enclosed.